 - Maintains resource, referral, and training materials to keep Call Center/Hotline Advocates current with all information needed to perform their jobs effectively.

-- Other responsibilities as deemed necessary by the Day One Coordinator to support and enhance services and the organization.
+- Other responsibilities as deemed necessary by supervisor to support and enhance services and the organization.

 Direct Service (10%)